 The most important thing is that you will still receive the services that you want and need.

-Our aim is to make services more efficient and easier to access by reducing confusion over which council does what and who you go to.
+Our aim through LGR is to make services more efficient and easier to access by reducing confusion over which council does what and who you go to.
 Our aim is also to ensure a smooth and seamless transition resulting in joined-up services which support our communities.

 In Nottingham and Nottinghamshire, there are nine existing councils that will be considered as part of LGR (not including Nottinghamshire’s 10 town and 151 parish councils).